Franktra/Feedback_Forms/README.md

 Overall, these optimizations enhance the functionality and ease of use of the script by providing a more structured approach to the feedback form and improving the organization of the feedback data.

 # generate_feedback_email_form; Generate the email body; Generate sending the email
  For sending feedback requests via email.

+This code defines a function generate_feedback_form that takes the user's name, email, and feedback as input.
+It generates the email body, saves it to a file named {name}_feedback.txt, and generates the code for sending the email.
+The email code uses the smtplib library to send the email using an SMTP server.

+To use this code in an email, replace 'your_smtp_server', 'your_username', 'your_password', and 'your_email@example.com' with the actual SMTP server details and email address.
+After making the necessary changes, include the generated email code in the email template and send it to the user.

+Please note that you need to have a working SMTP server and valid credentials to send emails using this code.